The Story of Yoga

 From Ancient India to the Modern West

-The astounding story of how a venerable Indian practice became a truly global phenomenon.
+The fascinating story of how an ancient Indian practice became a truly global phenomenon.

-How did an ancient Indian spiritual discipline turn into a £20 billion-a-year mainstay of the global wellness industry?
+How did a venerable Indian spiritual discipline turn into a £20 billion-a-year mainstay of the wellness industry?
 What happened along yoga’s winding path from the caves and forests of the sages to the gyms, hospitals and village halls of the modern West?

-This comprehensive history sets yoga in its global cultural context for the first time.
-It leads us on a fascinating journey across the world, from arcane religious rituals and medieval body-magic, through muscular Christianity and the British Raj, to the Indian nationalist movement and the arrival of yoga in the twentieth-century West.
-We discover how the practice reached its present-day ubiquity and how it became embedded in powerful social currents shaping the world’s future, such as feminism, digital media, celebrity culture, the stress pandemic and the quest for an authentic identity in the face of unprecedented change.
+This comprehensive history sets yoga in its global cultural context for the first time, leading us on a journey from arcane religious rituals and medieval body-magic, through Christianity and the British Empire, to Indian nationalists and the twentieth-century West.
+Yoga has now become embedded in powerful social currents including feminism, digital media, celebrity culture, the stress pandemic and the quest for authentic identity.

-Shearer’s revealing history boasts a colourful cast of characters past and present, who tell an engaging tale of scholars and scandal, science and spirit, wisdom and waywardness.
+Shearer’s revealing history boasts a colourful cast of characters past and present, in an engaging tale of scholars and scandal, science and spirit, wisdom and waywardness.
 This is the untold story of yoga, warts and all.

-Alistair Shearer is a cultural historian specialising in the art and architecture of the Indian subcontinent, a former lecturer at SOAS University of London, and a teacher of meditation and the psychology of yoga.
-He has translated the Yoga Sutras and co-created an award winning retreat hotel in Kerala (www.neeleshwarhermitage.com).
+Alistair Shearer is a cultural historian specialising in the art and architecture of the Indian subcontinent and a former lecturer at SOAS University of London.
+He is a teacher of meditation and the psychology of yoga, and his translation of the Yoga Sutras has remained in print for almost forty years.
+Alistair is the co-creator of an award-winning retreat hotel in Kerala.